ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Creating forms in modern React has evolved significantly with the latest releases.
 In this post we’ll explore best practices for building…</blockquote>

 <h3>4.
-Top 16+ Modern React Libraries To Supercharge Your Next Big Project - <a href="https://medium.com/@letscodefuture/top-16-modern-react-libraries-to-supercharge-your-next-big-project-78e912e95014" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to implement Infinite Scroll in React using Intersection Observer API - <a href="https://medium.com/@code.wizzard01/how-to-implement-infinite-scroll-in-react-using-intersection-observer-api-4a996fd6f222" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Let's Code Future`**
+✍️ **posted by `Code Wiz`**

-<blockquote>React continues to dominate the front-end world, with its ecosystem growing stronger each year.
-To help you build modern and efficient…</blockquote>
+<blockquote>Have you ever wondered how infinite scroll works on websites like Facebook, Twitter, or Instagram work?
+In this tutorial, we will learn how…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>